flumeapp/help.flumeapp.com/views/conversations/list.md

 To leave a group conversation:

 - Right-click a conversation, then select <kbd>Leave Conversation…</kbd> from the contextual menu.
-- When selecting a conversation using the [keyboard arrows](/misc/keyboard-shortcuts.md), use the <kbd>Conversation > Leave Conversation…</kbd> macOS Menu Bar item.
+- When selecting a conversation using the [keyboard arrows](/misc/keyboard-shortcuts.md), use the <kbd>Conversation > Leave Conversation…</kbd> Menu Bar item.
 - When viewing the conversation's [messages](/views/conversations/messages.md), use the <kbd>Leave Conversation…</kbd> option under the <img src="/views/assets/actions-menu.png" width="20" height="20" /> button.
 - When viewing the conversation's [info](/views/conversations/info.md), click the Leave <img src="/views/assets/leave.png" width="20" height="20" /> button in the title bar.
 - Tap the Leave <img src="/views/assets/leave.png" width="20" height="20" /> button in the [Touch Bar.](/misc/touchbar.md)